I Like Me Better

-"I Like Me Better" reached the top ten in Australia, Austria and Germany, the top-twenty in New Zealand and Slovakia, and the top-forty in Belgium, the Czech Republic, Denmark, Hungary, Ireland, Norway, Sweden, Switzerland.
+"I Like Me Better" reached the top ten in Australia, Austria and Germany, the top-twenty in New Zealand and Slovakia, and the top-forty in Belgium, the Czech Republic, Denmark, Hungary, Ireland, Norway, Sweden, and Switzerland.
 In his native United States, the song was a sleeper hit, spending over six months on the US Billboard Hot 100 before reaching number 27 in September 2018.
-It was also used as a background music during the evening gown competition of Miss Universe 2018.
+It was also used as background music during the evening gown competition of Miss Universe 2018.

 Background and composition

 The song was inspired by Lauv's move to New York City and falling in love shortly afterwards.
-After arriving at the studio with "no concept, no lyrics, no idea I was going to write that song" he chopped together a voice memo he left himself intending to change the sound later although he never did.
+After arriving at the studio with "no concept, no lyrics, no idea I was going to write that song," he chopped together a voice memo he left himself, intending to change the sound later (although he never did).

 Musically, "I Like Me Better" is an electropop song that contains elements of Guitar pop, snap and Alt-pop, as well as vocal effects.
 According to the sheet music published at musicnotes.com, the song is written in the key of A major.
 The song's verses are resigned and have a quaint and simple sound, laden with a simple, jangly guitar loop, an Electric piano and a sparse, finger-click beat that transitions into drum beats in the chorus.
 Lauv's vocals span from the low note of B2 to the high note of C#5.
 It features a prominent sound effect that sounds similar to a synthesizer.
 The sound was Lauv's voice, which he recorded on his phone.